munimdev/alpha-code/README.md

 ## Using External Skills

-This CLI is compatible with any skill following the [Agent Skills specification](https://agentskills.io/specification).
+This CLI is compatible with any skill following the [Agent Skills specification](https://agentskills.io/specification), including community skills from [github.com/langbaseinc/agent-skills](https://github.com/langbaseinc/agent-skills).
 Skills can include optional `references/`, `scripts/`, and `assets/` directories; the agent is given the skill path so it can load those via `read_file` or `run_shell`.

 **Adding community skills to Alpha Code**